Looking for the best things to do in Nusa Lembongan? I’ve got you covered in this guide!

 Puncak Temple is a Hindu temple situated at the top of the hill in Lembongan Village and is frequently used for all types of ceremonies.

 Take a short walk up the set of stairs to see this beautiful stone temple at the top of the hill and enjoy the view of the island while you’re at it.

 JENGGALA HILL – SUNRISE IN LEMBONGAN

-Last but not least on this guide of things to do on Nusa Lembongan is Jenggala Hill – a hillside location to witness an incredible sunrise during your visit.
+Last but not least in this guide of things to do on Nusa Lembongan is Jenggala Hill, a hillside location to witness an incredible sunrise during your visit.

 Jenggala Hill is in fact a resort, but they do allow outside guests to visit as long as you purchase something from the bar or restaurant.

 If your budget allows, you can also book a private room at Jenggala Hill Resort.
 With a view like this, you’d be silly not to!

 This spot is arguably the best view on the island, and on a clear morning, Mount Agung volcano in Bali can be seen looming in the distance!

 Be sure to set your alarm for an early rise and experience an unforgettable sunrise!